Polish People's Party: Coalition government (2007–2015)

-Modern period (2015–present)
+In Opposition (2015–2023)

-At the 2015 parliamentary election, the PSL dropped to 5.13 percent of the vote, just barely over the 5 percent threshold.
+At the 2015 parliamentary election, the PSL dropped to 5.13% of the vote, just barely over the 5% threshold.
 With 16 seats, it was the smallest of the five factions in the Sejm.

-Since then PSL has lost even more support to PiS during the 2018 Polish local elections when they lost 87 seats and dropped to 12.07% unlike the 23.9% they got at the last local elections.
-After this, the party became junior partner in coalitions with Civic Coalition and SLD.
+Since then, PSL has lost even more support to PiS during the 2018 Polish local elections when they lost 87 seats and dropped to 12.07% unlike the 23.9% they got at the last local elections.
+After this, the party became a junior partner in coalition with the Civic Coalition and SLD.

-In 2019 European election, PSL won 3 seats as a part of the European Coalition.
+In the 2019 European election, PSL won three seats as a part of the European Coalition.

-For parliamentary elections in the same year, PSL decided to create centrist and Christian-democratic coalition named as Polish Coalition.
-Polish Coalition, apart from PSL, consisted of Kukiz'15, Union of European Democrats and another liberal, catholic and regionalist organisations.
-This coalition resulted in election of 30 members.
-Majority of them (20) were members of PSL.
+For the parliamentary elections in the same year, PSL decided to create a centrist and Christian-democratic coalition called the Polish Coalition.
+The Polish Coalition, apart from PSL, consisted of Kukiz'15, Union of European Democrats and other liberal, catholic and regionalist organisations.
+The coalition managed to get 30 Sejm members elected, 20 of whom were members of PSL.

 In November 2020, PSL decided to end coalition with Kukiz'15 due to differences on negotiations on EU budget.

+Before the 2023 parliamentary elections Polish Coalition formed a broader alliance with centrist Poland 2050 of Szymon Hołownia.